Kaltimber in the News over the years

 Bali Advertiser

-by Cat Wheeler, Greenspeak
+by Cat WHEELER, Greenspeak

 Greenspeak columnist Cat Wheeler interview three great speakers at the Kaltimber Green Living Showroom opening event on April 30th.
 Environmental housing consultant Dave Hodgkin talks about the four principles of responsible building and botanist Cam Webb talks about the illegal timber trade and its impact on forests.